F-16 Aggressor

 F-16 Aggressor is a video game developed by General Simulations Incorporated and published by Bethesda Softworks in 1998-1999.

+Gameplay

+F-16 Aggressor is a game in which a flight simulation features a fly-by-wire system and models the F-16's flight systems, weapons, and g-forces.
+Missions and instant-action scenarios for modern combat in this game often involve long-range missile engagements rather than traditional dogfighting.
+Since a single missile can destroy most targets — including the player's aircraft — mastering evasive techniques is crucial.

 Development

 The game was announced in May 1998 by Virgin Interactive.
 In January 1999, Bethesda Softworks acquired the US publishing rights to the game.
+The title was developed by General Simulations Incorporated, a company founded initially as Virtek International in 1993.

 Reception

 The game received average reviews according to the review aggregation website GameRankings.
 Adam Pavlacka of NextGen said, "F-16 Aggressor deserves high praise as a pure simulator.
 It accurately depicts the F-16, and it runs on an average system.
 If you want to train as a pilot, it's terrific.
 If you're looking for an enjoyable combat experience, however, look elsewhere."